maintainedcc/Maintained/README.md

 The nightly branch is no longer a monorepo project.
 The server code can be found at [maintainedcc/Maintained-API](https://github.com/maintainedcc/Maintained-API).

+## [Maintained Legacy (Deployed)]
+The legacy version of Maintained can be found at [origin/legacy](https://github.com/maintainedcc/Maintained/tree/legacy).
+This is the version in production.

+In the future, Maintained will be updated to tagged releases on this branch.

 ## Use Cases
 Some cool stuff you can do with Maintained: